 All Rock Mulch and Rock Riprap used for erosion/sediment control shall be placed and shaped as shown on the CMs/BMPs' plans/details.
-Rock Mulch/Riprap materials shall be fractured/crushed rocks in angular shape and as defined in the Section 810 / 913 of Standard Specifications.
+Rock Mulch/Riprap materials shall be fractured/crushed rocks in angular shape for effective erosion/sediment control and energy/velocity dissipation as defined in the Section 810 / 913 of Specifications.
 Unless otherwise called out in the plans/details/estimates or as directed by the Engineer, natural river-run materials, especially the rounded natural river rocks/cobblestones and pebbles are not acceptable.
-The color of Rock Mulch and Rock Riprap shall be harmonized with the natural surrounding rock/inert artificial existing ground cover material as approved by the Engineer in accordance with the ADOT construction PLA's evaluation.
+The color of Rock Mulch and Rock Riprap shall be harmonized with the natural surrounding rock/inert artificial existing ground cover material as approved by the Engineer in accordance with the ADOT Construction Professional Landscape Architect's (PLA's) evaluation.